Puppy-Proofing Tips For Your Home, Yard And Car

 Puppies are EXTREMELY energetic and curious, so when puppy-proofing your home, you must be thorough.
 Puppy-proofing is, in many ways, similar to baby-proofing, in that you’re trying to keep the puppy safe and out of things that he shouldn’t be into.

-IF YOUR PUPPY IS QUIET AND OUT OF SIGHT and NOT CRATED - THEY ARE PROBABLY CAUSING TROUBLE!!!
+IF YOUR PUPPY IS QUIET, OUT OF SIGHT and NOT CRATED - THEY ARE PROBABLY GETTING INTO TROUBLE!!!

 Puppy-Proofing Tips For Indoors

 • Electrical cords are a huge hazard for puppies because they’re likely to chew on them.
 This can cause burns in their mouth or even worse, electrical shock.
 It’s best to keep cords out of sight or string them through cord concealers to keep your puppy away from them.
 Bitter Apple or Cherry chew stop as a deterrent can help although a determined chewer will sneeze and keep chewing.

 • As adorable as they look begging for food at the table, most human foods are not good for pups.
 There are different chemicals in human food than there are in puppy food and those chemicals can harm the puppy’s nervous system.
-The sugar free items - candies, drinks, chewing gum - anything with sugar alcohol - will kill your puppy in less than a day.
+The sugar free items - candies, drinks, chewing gum - anything with sugar alcohol/sorbitol - will kill your puppy in less than a day.
 Check labels - usually if a name ends in "tol" or just "ol" it could be toxic.
-Chocolates, grapes and raisins - will cause kidney failure very quickly.
+Chocolates, grapes and raisins will cause kidney failure very quickly.
 They can have appropriate bones that are raw - chicken or turkey necks with skin removed is good as are chicken wings and raw chicken feet with nails removed.
 You can find these at specialty markets or online.
 NO cooked or smoked bones at all.
-Check your lists of what not to feed but sharing bites is not going to kill them.
-Just don’t make it a major portion of their meals.
-Any marrow bones will cause runny poop.
-The marrow is pure fat.
+Any marrow rich bones will cause runny poop because the marrow is pure fat.
 No rawhide bones/chews - they are not digestible and can cause a pancreatitis attack.
 Some of the dental chews can also cause stomach upset.
 I don't give hooves or horns either - I've seen chipped teeth result from them.

 • Avoid keeping medications on low tables where the puppy can easily get to them.
 Be sure they never get into an alcoholic drink.